-To reduce the impact of delays on the operation at KLM, a Xomnia X-Force team designed and implemented one predictive model and revised and improved another, going from start to production in under three months.
+To reduce the impact of delays on the operation of KLM Royal Dutch Airlines, a Xomnia X-Force team designed and implemented one predictive model and revised and improved another, going from problem identification to production environment in under three months.

 The main challenge that we see with data science at companies nowadays is identifying the right problem that actually adds value to the business.
 The second challenge is developing a mature way of working with the right skill set to bring a concept all the way to production.

 Based in Schiphol Airport in the Netherlands, KLM Royal Dutch Airlines operates flights to over 160 destinations worldwide.
 As the company celebrates its 100 year anniversary, it aims to remain a front runner in a competitive industry by becoming more data-driven.

 One of the challenges that KLM seeks to mitigate through data is delays, which have a huge day to day impact on operational processes and customer satisfaction.
 Several processes have to come together at the same place and time for a smooth operation, for example, ground processes (like cleaning and fueling of the plane), baggage services, and the passenger flow.
 An unexpected hiccup can cause propagated delays that can be seen throughout the schedule of the entire day.
 By predicting the delays the uncertainty of delay can be used to optimize the schedule.

 To achieve this, an X-Force team from Xomnia made up of an analytics translator, two data scientists and two data engineers was assigned to work on researching the repercussions of delays at KLM Royal Dutch Airlines.
 In order to determine which solution would have the most effective action for day-to-day operations at KLM, the team started by analyzing the problem and found two opportunities to make the most impact

 Solution: Updated and new delay prediction models